 Set your oven to 325 degrees Fahrenheit.

-With a small food processor, or a dry blender, begin by pulsing your walnuts to grind them into fine pieces.
+With a small food processor, or a dry blender, begin by pulsing your nuts to grind them into fine pieces.
 They don’t need to be a flour consistency, just ground down into the tiniest pieces possible.

 Pulse again until the full mixture has incorporated, and turned into a darker color.

 Dump out the mixture into a well-greased pie dish, and press into an even layer on the bottom and sides of the dish.

 Bake for 15 minutes at 325 degrees, or until the mixture feels set.
 It should give off a nice, nutty aroma.